ULHPC/tutorials/README.md

 SAMPLE = "TC1-ST2-D0.12"
 ```

 This makes it easier to change the Snakefile and apply it to other datasets.
 Snakemake is based on Python so we can use Python code inside the Snakefile.
-We will use f-Strings [10] to include the variable in the file names.
+We will use [f-Strings](https://docs.python.org/3.6/reference/lexical_analysis.html#f-strings) to include the variable in the file names.

 Add this rule at the top of the `Snakefile` after the line above: